Entrepreneur Rob Cleveland, BA ’91, believes the “craft movement” is here to stay.

 Ann Arbor Distilling Co. also supports the community by featuring neighborhood restaurant startups, including food trucks that serve gourmet hotdogs, grilled cheese sandwiches, and more.
 Cleveland is excited about those ties.

 “It gives us a chance to showcase some of the cool things that other people are doing,” Cleveland says.
-“For example, Matteo Melosi was in the process of opening up his own barbecue place [Westside Barbecue at Madison and State].
+“For example, Matteo Melosi was in the process of opening up his own barbecue place [Westside Barbecue at Madison and Main].
 For weeks beforehand, he was able to show people, ‘Hey, this is my brisket, and oh, by the way, I’m opening up a shop.’”

 Despite the popularity of the Tasting Room, Cleveland says with a wry smile, “This is not a bar that happens to have an adjacent production facility.
 This is a production facility that happens to have an adjacent bar.
 It is first and foremost a distillery, and that means we have a lot of very basic business metrics we’re trying to achieve.”